Aggie Football Camps

 The relationship Gibbs has with the Eagles football program extends to him being a star running back for the Eagles (1993-97).
 He ranks among the all-time leading rushers in school history with 1,687 yards.
 Over his career, he averaged 5.1 yards per carry.
 Gibbs tied the school record for longest rushing touchdown from scrimmage in 1996 when he went 89 yards against Fayetteville State.
 Gibbs led the Eagles in rushing during the 1996 and ‘97 seasons, and he ranks among the Eagles’ top career scoring leaders with 121 points.
 He had a career-best 10 touchdowns in 1996.

-Chris Barnette will enter his second as an assistant coach for the North Carolina A&T football program.
-Barnette will work with the Aggie quarterbacks.
+Chris Barnette became the Aggies quarterbacks coach in 2015.
 In his first season, he had to prepare three different quarterbacks to start during the 2015 season in senior Kwashaun Quick and freshmen Lamar Raynard and Kylil Carter.
 All three played a crucial role in helping the Aggies win a share of the MEAC title, the inaugural Air Force Reserve Celebration Bowl and the HBCU National Championship.

 Quick was 11-for-16 for 149 yards and no interceptions in the win over Alcorn State in the Celebration Bowl.
 Raynard was 6-0 as a starter, threw for three touchdown passes against Shaw and was 11-for-19 for 115 yards and a touchdown in a platoon role at Florida A&M. Carter was able to throw the game-winning touchdown late in the fourth quarter at S.C.
 State in a relief role.